 A Jewish Blessing, LLC’s main office is located in Jacksonville, Florida.
-However, our invaluable staff works from several locations including Florida, Oregon, Kansas, and Israel.
+However, our invaluable staff works from several locations including Florida, Kansas, Arizona and Israel.
 We are honored to have an opportunity to help Jewish families worldwide and to accept the help of Jewish donors residing all around the USA, Israel and Canada.
 And so we are forever grateful for the modern advances such as cell phones, PC’s and Skype which have enabled us to help our families no matter where they are located and no matter where we are located when they need us.

 DOES A JEWISH BLESSING COMPLY WITH THE ESTABLISHED MEDICAL ETHICAL GUIDELINES?
 A Jewish Blessing adheres to all American Society of Reproductive Medicine guidelines, the guidelines established by the Society for Assisted Reproductive Technology (SART) as well as to the FDA regulations.
 We also adhere to our own stringent guidelines for collection of a detailed and complete family medical history and Jewish history on each and every donor we accept.
 We believe that every family who comes to us for help deserves this.

 There is a no fee to register with A Jewish Blessing.
 We're happy to offer you the option of beginning your journey with an

 initial educational/therapeutic Skype consult intended to provide you with information and support so that you feel

 empowered to make the most informed decisions possible as you move forward.
 As a nurse who has devoted the past 21